Appraisal Letter Format, Sample Guidelines, and How to Write Them

 It’s a way an employer can show an employee that their work is being recognized.

 The letter talks about strengths, weaknesses, and areas of improvement.
-Normally, the appraisal process occurs once or twice a year.
+Usually, the appraisal process occurs once or twice a year.

 Depending on that, appraisal letters are rolled out and provided to the relevant employees.

-All top performers love appraisal letter.
-They’re a testament that their hard work is being noticed by people in power.
+All top performers love appraisal letters.
+They’re a testament that people in power are noticing their hard work.

 The letter also mentions important details like current salary, hike in percentage and other details including bonuses, etc.